matteopicciolini/JTracer/readme.md

  <h1 align="center">  Ray Tracing Progect </h1> <br>

-*Cervo e gatto specchiati*
+*Specular view of deer and cat, realized with two triangle mashes*

-This is a project developed by Matteo Picciolini and Francesco Villa to reproduce some photorealistic images by using Numerical Methods.
-This came from a course we attended in Unimi, called *Numeric calculus for photorealistic images generation*, directed by our professor Maurizio Tomasi.
+This is a project developed by Matteo Picciolini and [Francesco Villa][1] to reproduce some photorealistic images by using Numerical Methods.
+This came from a course we attended in Unimi, called *Numeric calculus for photorealistic images generation*, directed by our professor [Maurizio Tomasi][2].
 Our library is written in java, a very powerful lenguage we learned in this course.